ben443/nethunter-pro-sm8450/README.md

 - `binfmt-support`
 - `squashfs-tools-ng` (only required for generating installer images)

-Then simply browse to the `mobian-recipes` folder and execute `./build.sh`.
+Then simply browse to the `kali-nethunter-pro` folder and execute `./build.sh`.

 You can use `./build.sh -d` to use the docker version of `debos`.